oyewoas/pay-quick/README.md

 State management: Redux Toolkit

 - Redux Toolkit is used to manage global state (authentication, profile and transactions).
-The toolkit reduces boilerplate and provides strong TypeScript ergonomics.
+The toolkit reduces boilerplate and provides strong TypeScript support.
 Auth state includes a token and user object.
 The token is mirrored to `localStorage` so the user remains signed in across page reloads.

 Data fetching: RTK(Redux Toolkit) Query